idris10x/idris10x/README.md

 ### Hi there 👋

-I am a BI Solutions Developer.
+I am a Business Data Analyst.
 My passion lies in unlocking the full potential of data and technology for better business outcomes.

 ### Skills

 * Business Analytics
 * Data Visualisation
-* Interactive App Building
 * Data-Driven Solutions
 * Decision Science